-Learning Outcomes: This Course would prove to be very useful for all structural engineering students whether they are heading for design industry or construction industry or even for academics.
+- CO1.
+This Course would prove to be very useful for all structural engineering students whether they are heading for design industry or construction industry or even for academics. - CO2.
 The course content spans from basic concept of concrete technology to the highly advanced methods involve in concreting practices.
-The subject not only trains a student for hands on practice for mix design of concrete but it also helps them in understanding the NDT, special concreting methods and rehabilitation methods in concreting.